awslabs/aws-well-architected-labs/content/Security/300_Labs/300_VPC_Flow_Logs_Analysis_Dashboard/2_create_athena_lambda_cloudwatch_rule.md

 7. To verify the result navigate to Athena from AWS Console and run below sql query:

         SELECT * FROM vpc_flow_logs_custom_integration limit 10;

-   Athena View for CSV:

-        SELECT * FROM vpc_flow_logs_view limit 10;

-   Athena Views for Parquet:

         SELECT * FROM vpc_flow_logs_summary_view limit 10;